cstro/recruiter-job-list/README.md

 The page shows a list of matched jobs with basic information like the job title and salary, along with the information of the job's recruiter.
 The data comes from a local json file `src/data.json`.

+## Commands

+`yarn`

+Install the dependencies.

+`yarn start`

+Start the local server which runs on localhost:3000 by default.

+`yarn test`

+Runs the unit tests.

+`yarn cypress:open`

+Opens the cypress runner and allows you to start the cypress tests.
+This is hardcoded to point to localhost:3000 in the tests so you need to also be running the dev server.

 ## Design

 ### UI